jquery/testswarm/README.md

 Get involed
 ---------------------

-You're welcome to use the Github issue tracker to start discussions.
+You're welcome to use the GitHub issue tracker to start discussions.

 There is also a mailing list at Google Groups available: